Please read How to Set Preferences & Memory Usage for Peak Performance before you continue reading this article.

 Photoshop can perform many operations on 16-bit and 32-bit images.
 However, these images require more memory, scratch disk space and time to process than 8-bit images.
 Not all filters will work on 16-bit images and even fewer on 32-bit images.

 However, if you have soft gradients in the background of your image, working in 8-bit color depth can cause banding.
 It is recommended to work in 16-bit color depth to avoid color banding.

-Learn more about banding and Bit Depth: Qualities of Digital Images: Bit Depth
+Learn more about banding and Bit Depth: Bit Depth: 8-bit Vs. 16-bit

 6. Close unnecessary files and programs